qsd-finance/docs/README.md

-# Empty Set Documentation
+# Quantum Set Documentation

-This repo contains the documentation for the Empty Set Dollar (ESD) project.
+This repo contains the documentation for the Quantum Set Dollar (QSD) project.

-The live URL of the site is https://docs.emptyset.finance

 ## Summary